Autumn In Seoul | Best Places To See The Korean Autumn Leaves

 What is the Seoul weather in October like?
 When is autumn in Seoul?
 What to wear in autumn in Korea?
 What is it like to experience fall in South Korea?

 South Korea is one of the best countries to experience the beautiful golden colours of autumn.
-Streets are transformed into beautiful scenery filled with yellow and crimson autumn leaves.
+Seoul streets are transformed into beautiful scenery filled with yellow and crimson autumn leaves.
 Each year thousands of tourists are flocking to Seoul and the rest of Korea to enjoy the joys of fall.
 Read on for the best things to do in autumn in Seoul in this Seoul autumn travel blog post.

 - Autumn Weather In Seoul